Hearing Aid Technology

 All hearing aids are not equal.

-We choose Signia/Siemens' hearing aids primarily at this point.
+We primarily choose Signia hearing aids.
 We regularly evaluate the latest hearing-aid technology and are free to purchase from any manufacturer.
-In an industry focused heavily on sales, Signia/Siemens currently stands out in technological quality.
+In an industry focused heavily on sales, Signia currently stands out in technological quality.
 In our experience:

 In 1984 Dr. Shlomo Silman demonstrated that when hearing-impaired people wore only one hearing aid, their brains lost the ability to hear speech clearly from the side that was not receiving sound stimulation.